7 Tips For a Fabulous Flower Garden When Transitioning to Fall

 Looking for ways to keep your garden vibrant and full of life now that summer has come to an end?
 I’ll share 7 tips for a fabulous flower garden that never skips a beat when transitioning to fall.

-I will admit, it’s always hard for me this time of year when we transition the garden from summer to fall.
+I will admit that it’s always hard for me this time of year when we transition the garden from summer to fall.

 The flower garden has been beautiful and so full of life through the summer months.
 All the work that was put in last fall and spring certainly paid off.
 Summer was such a special time to enjoy and appreciate the results.